vkbo/novelWriter/docs/source/usage_project.rst

    The :guilabel:`Split Document` dialog.

-The :guilabel:`Split Document by Header` option will open a dialog that allows you to split the selected document into multiple new documents based on the headers it contains.
-You can select at which header level the split is to be performed from the dropdown box.
-The list box will preview which headers will be split into new documents.
+The :guilabel:`Split Document by Header` option will open a dialog that allows you to split the selected document into multiple new documents based on the headings it contains.
+You can select at which heading level the split is to be performed from the dropdown box.
+The list box will preview which headings will be split into new documents.

 You are given the option to create a folder for these new documents, and whether or not to create a hierarchy of documents.
 That is, put sections under scenes, and scenes under chapters.

-The source document **is not** deleted in the process, but you have the option to let the tool move the source document to the :guilabel:`Trash` folder.
+The source document *is not* deleted in the process, but you have the option to let the tool move the source document to the :guilabel:`Trash` folder.

 Merging Documents